scribeocr/scribe.js/docs/API.md

 Function for extracting text from image and PDF files with a single function call.
 By default, existing text content is extracted for text-native PDF files; otherwise text is extracted using OCR.
+To control how text from PDF files is handled, set the options in the `opt.usePDFText` object.
 For more control, use `init`, `importFiles`, `recognize`, and `exportData` separately.

 ### Parameters